lokeshpusarla100/llm-incident-commander/README.md

 Auto-created incidents include APM traces, error logs, and runbooks.

 ### 4. **Traffic Generation** 🎭
-> **Note**: Incident-triggering traffic was generated externally using a custom script during testing to validate monitors and SLOs.
-The generator script is excluded from the repository to keep the submission minimal.
+> **For Judges**: A complete traffic generator is included in `traffic-generator/` to help you verify the monitors and dashboards.
+It creates realistic load, errors, and hallucination scenarios to trigger the Datadog alerts.

 ### 5. **SLOs with Error Budgets** 🎯
 Availability, latency, and error rate SLOs with burn rate tracking.